How Much Chlorine to Add to a Hot Tub for the First Time?

 What does it mean to shock hot tub water?

-If the filter becomes clogged and can’t keep up with excess dirt, bacteria start to build up in your tub’s plumbing lines.
+If the filter becomes clogged and can’t keep up with excess dirt, bacteria build up in your tub’s plumbing lines.
 A shock will turn all of those bad things into harmless chemicals you can just dump down your drain when you’re done.

 Different chemicals can be used for different types of shocks: bleach is typically used for a chlorine shock, while non-chlorine shocks usually use bromine.